 In an air circuit breaker, we use the air as an arc quenching medium.
-The air has several advantages over the oil as arc extinguishing medium.
+The air has several advantages over the oil as an arc extinguishing medium.
 These are as follows:

-- Risk of fire and maintenance associated with the use of oil is eliminated.
+- The risk of fire and maintenance associated with the use of oil is eliminated.

 - Mechanical stresses that set up due to gas pressure and oil movement are eliminated.

 - The cost of regular oil replacement due to deterioration of oil with successive breaking operation is absent.

 Air Circuit Breaker Working Principle

 In the air circuit breakers, we extinguish the arc by increasing its resistance.
-The arc is lengthened with the help of arc runners and arc chutes and its resistance is increased by cooling, splitting and lengthening.
+We lengthen the arc with the help of arc runners, arc chutes, and its resistance is increased by cooling, splitting, and lengthening.

-The arc resistance is increased to such a value that the voltage drop across the arc becomes more than system voltage and the arc is extinguished at current zero instant of AC wave.
-The air break circuit breakers can be broadly classified into two types:
+The arc resistance is increased to such a value that the voltage drop across the arc becomes more than system voltage, and the arc is extinguished at current zero instant of AC wave.
+We can classify the ACB breaker into two types, namely: